 The following courses automatically count towards the MSFM:

-Additional 200 and 300 level+ courses from any department on the topics of Machine Learning, Data Science, Scientific Computing, Statistical Estimation, Numerical Methods, and Stochastic Processes, subject to MSFM Program Director approval.
+Additional 300+ level courses, as well as 200+ courses crosslisted with a 300+ level number, from any department on the topics of Machine Learning, Data Science, Scientific Computing, Statistical Estimation, Numerical Methods, and Stochastic Processes, subject to MSFM Program Director approval.

 Course Planning